appium/appium/docs/en/writing-running-appium/ios/ios-xctest-pasteboard.md

 and read the content from there if needed.
 Each Simulator maintains its own pasteboard.
 This feature is only available since Xcode SDK 8.1.

-It might work when WebDriverAgentRunner is [foreground on real devices](https://github.com/appium/WebDriverAgent/issues/330).
+It might work when WebDriverAgentRunner is in [foreground on real devices](https://github.com/appium/WebDriverAgent/issues/330).

 ### mobile: setPasteboard